 This will translate, by duality, on the study of the action of $f_*$ on the space of exact currents with $\log$-H\"older-continuous super-potentials.

 Our main theorems will then be the consequences of Theorems \ref{ennequsuqupiuuno} and \ref{logq_esp_pot}, which give the speed of convergence of super-potentials of this regularity.
-To prove these theorems, we need a ``Skoda-type'' estimate for currents with $\log$-H\"older-continuous super-potentials, see Proposition \ref{skoda_clicks}.
-Then, we need to prove that the push-forward of currents preserves the $\log$-H\"older-continuity of super-potentials.
+To prove these theorems, we need various results about currents with regular super-potentials.
+This will be the main focus of Section \ref{techs}, where we develop the theory of $\log$-H\"older-regularity both for forms and currents.
+In particular, we prove a ``Skoda-type'' estimate for currents with $\log$-H\"older-continuous super-potentials, see Proposition \ref{skoda_clicks}.

+Then, we need to prove that the push-forward of currents preserves the $\log$-H\"older-continuity of super-potentials, with a precise control on the multiplicative constant.
 For automorphisms of compact K\"ahler manifolds this follows without difficulties from the invertibility of $f$.
 For projective spaces the proof is more delicate, and the non-invertibility of endomorphisms will be one of the main difficulties to handle in this case, see Lemma \ref{pullback_holder}. \end{idea}